markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Line breaks can occur inside emphasis, links, and other constructs
+Hard line breaks can occur inside emphasis, links, and other constructs
 that allow inline content:

 ```````````````````````````````` example